 Monica has a Bachelor of Arts and a Master of Public Health and has worked in a range of research roles in government and academic settings and is a teaching associate and tutor at the Centre for Occupational and Environmental Health at Monash University.

 Shirley Tay is a PhD candidate with the School of Management at RMIT University.
-The title of her research thesis is Intersectionality and recent migrants’ experiences of inclusion in the Australian workplace.

 Her qualitative research revolves around the lived experiences of recent migrants in Australian workplaces and how their intersecting identities influence how they perceive workplace inclusion.
 She is passionate about making sure the voices of recent migrants are heard, so that a deeper understanding of their workplace experiences is achieved.